network-charles/CKA/Lab 28/README.md

 # Instruction

-## Mounting a secret to a deployment as a volume
+## Using Dynamic Local Persistent Volumes with a Snapshot

 This uses a volume from the node specified via a node affinity.